-Preferences configurable on this tab are taken into account when JetBrains Rider produces new code with code completion and code generation features, applies code templates and performs refactorings.
+Preferences configurable on this tab help you enforce code syntax style — how to use interchangeable language syntax constructions.
+These preferences are taken into account when JetBrains Rider produces new code with code completion and code generation features, applies code templates and performs refactorings.
 They can also be applied to the existing code by using code cleanup with the corresponding settings.

 This tab lets you configure whether JetBrains Rider should increase or decrease the number of blank lines around namespaces, members, regions and groups of import directives.
 You can adjust the values and check the preview pane at the bottom of the page to see how your preferences affect the code.

 Options in the Preserve Existing Formatting section are only applied when JetBrains Rider reformats existing code whereas the Blank Lines section contains options that also take effect when you type new code.